 The Transport Health Assessment Tool for Melbourne (THAT-Melbourne) was developed as part of a larger research partnership project with the Victorian Department of Transport (DoT).
-The project was led by Dr Lucy Gunn, Dr Belen Zapata-Diomedi, Dr Alan Both, Dr Annette Kroen, Dr Chris De Gruyter and A/Prof Melanie Davern at RMIT University along with Hugh Batrouney, Dr Morteza Chalak, Anh Nguyen, and Rick Williams from the Victorian Department of Transport.
+The project was led by Dr Lucy Gunn, Dr Belen Zapata-Diomedi, Dr Alan Both, Dr Annette Kroen, Dr Chris De Gruyter and Prof Melanie Davern at RMIT University along with Hugh Batrouney, Dr Morteza Chalak, Anh Nguyen, and Rick Williams from the Victorian Department of Transport.
 The project was funded by an RMIT University Enabling Capability Platform Opportunity Fund on Research Translation and Impact and with in-kind support from the Victorian Department of Transport.

 The Transport Health Assessment Tool for Melbourne (THAT-Melbourne) was developed as a quantitative health impact assessment (HIA) model within the partnership project with the Victorian Department of Transport (DoT).
 THAT-Melbourne was designed as an accessible tool available to the public via the Australian Urban Observatory supporting translation of this research knowledge.
 It was designed for a range of audiences to increase understanding about the implications of transport decision-making on health.